 My father believes in grass stains on blue jeans, and my mother knows the best way to wash them out.
 They gave my childhood a small house and a big back yard with a big red trampoline.
 This was the closest a kid could get to flying.
 Up and down; hit the elastic, accelerate upward, feel the wind through your clothes, feel your insides chasing your outsides, pause at the top for a singular moment of weightlessness, and fall back down in utter anticipation, ready to try for even higher next.
 Up and down; I only needed a few jumps to get high enough to feel like I was hundreds of feet in the air, and still with every fall I wanted to go higher.
 Up and down; It was like chasing something, reaching for the elusive moment of total freedom at the very crest of every jump, when I could look out over the roof of our one-story house and see the whole world before me, like just maybe I could reach out and grab it.
 Up and down.

 These waves of panic come, always, with despair at all I’m failing to do: I need to wash, I need to clean, I need to go to work.
 No, I begin to recite the well-worn mantras in my mind, I do not need to do anything.
 I decide where today takes me.
 I am anxious, but I am not in danger.
 My friends won’t forgive me.
+They never said that.
 I can talk to people; I cannot read minds.
 My boss, he’ll be looking for me.
-I can move forward; I cannot predict the future.
+Maybe, but he likes me.
+And I have no idea what is going to happen at work.
+I can only move forward; I cannot predict the future.
 She was the best thing in my life.
+Remember the good and the bad, and then leave it behind.
 I am in the present, but my memories are not.
-I have done good and bad, and my faults are not my identity.
+My faults are not my identity.

 I keep trying to out-think my own brain.
 If you can move you can sit up.
 If you can sit up you can stand.
 After a dozen or so renditions, I don’t feel any better, but I can move.
 I finally break eye contact with the wall and stand for the first time today.
 Tomorrow, I might feel the carpet between my toes, the surge of euphoria as I breathe deep and stretch like a big cat.
 Tomorrow I might feel awake, alive.
 But I am moving, and today that’s enough.